Tim Gilbert

 One of Tim’s favourite parts of his role is developing and maintaining strong relationships with clients: he regularly visits clients’ premises in order to discuss cases and discuss important developments in their business (including upcoming products, competitors’ products and market trends).
 By developing such a deep understanding of clients’ intellectual property and their business contexts, Tim is able to make valuable suggestions to clients about how to manoeuvre their patent applications into more advantageous positions.

 Tim’s legal skills extend to complex situations such as infringement, ownership of intellectual property, software patenting, and applying the legal systems of other countries.
-He can also prepare patent applications that are optimised for up to 10% Corporation Tax reduction using the ‘Patent Box’ scheme.
+He can also prepare patent applications optimised for reducing Corporation Tax to 10% on qualifying IP income using the ‘Patent Box’ scheme.
 For many companies, this tax reduction is worth a significant amount of money.

 Tim handles technology across most of the physical sciences, and in particular:

-• cars, automotive products, electric and combustion engines;
+• cars, automotive products, electric powertrains and combustion engines;

 • buildings and structures;